 Albert resisted every urge to open the mahogany trunk at the foot of his bed.
 Opening that chest would be like re-opening an ancient wound.
 But those ball players that had come through a few weeks ago, they had stirred up some old memories that struck both pain and longing in his heart.

 Albert sighed.
-He bent over and removed the pile of items that had sat atop the trunk for years, several folded quilts and a basket of Popular Mechanics magazines.
-He hated the thought of getting rid of those old rags before giving them one last look.
+He bent over and removed the box of Popular Mechanics magazines atop the trunk.
+They'd sat there for months.
+He hated the waste of getting rid of those old periodicals before giving them a look.

 Even though he couldn't read every word, Albert had a way of grasping any material about automobiles.
 In the Popular Mechanics, there were diagrams – lots of diagrams – and pictures of parts and part numbers.
 Flipping through those precious monthlies, Albert had gotten pretty darn good at understanding those crafty automotive articles and advertisements.
 And that had been enough for him to go off and tinker and figure out how to fix just about any vehicle.